 Here, sunny skies and four classic seasons enhance a variety of activities.
-In winter visitors can enjoy sledding or tobogganing, snow boarding, ice-fishing, and, of course, world-class downhill skiing and cross-country skiing at the nearby Sunrise Park Resort.
+In winter, visitors can enjoy sledding or tobogganing, snow boarding, ice-fishing, and, of course, world-class downhill and cross-country skiing at the nearby Sunrise Park Resort.
 Miles of groomed trails and first-rate facilities draw enthusiasts from around the world.

 Spring, too, is a special time.
-Frozen lakes and streams open themselves to fishermen (some of the best fishing of the year can be found in spring) boaters, hikers and sightseer’s.
-Meadow grasses turn green and wildflowers dot the landscape.
-As the earth rejuvenates, so does the spirit.
+Frozen lakes and streams open themselves to fishermen (some of the best fishing of the year can be found in spring), boaters, hikers and adventurers.
+Meadow grasses turn green, and wildflowers dot the landscape; as the earth rejuvenates, so does the spirit.

-Autumn is for many their favorite season, when the land and its inhabitants prepare for the coming snows.
+Autumn is a favorite season for many, when the land and its inhabitants prepare for the coming snows.
 The White Mountains offer a change of colors to rival any in the nation, with the added pleasure of relative solitude.
 Wildlife is abundant, trails are not crowded.
 Hunters and fishermen enjoy spectacular sport; hiking and sightseeing are at their best.

 In the White Mountains, whatever the season, whatever your interest, it’s always the right time to visit, and you are always welcome!